 Your software release may not support all the features documented in this module.
 For the latest caveats and feature information, see Bug Search Tool and the release notes for your platform and software release.
-To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the feature information table at the end of this module.
+To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the feature information table.